 What Companies and Consumers Alike Can Do To Prevent Identity Theft

 In today’s digital world, over 60 million Americans deal with the woes of identity theft.
 Faster and more sophisticated ways of sharing information have made Social Security numbers, addresses and passwords, and account numbers the number one target for criminals worldwide.
-A 2018 study from Javelin Strategy & Research found crimes of identity theft and fraud are on the rise in the United States, with over 16 million victims reporting stolen personal information last year alone.
+A 2018 study from Javelin Strategy & Research found crimes of identity theft and fraud are on the rise in the United States.
+There are over 16 million victims reporting stolen personal information last year alone.
 From ruining your credit score to losing the trust of your customers, financial experts are now warning that such fraud affects more than just a bank account.
-To help protect yourself, your family, and your business, here are a few easy steps you can take to make sure your most sensitive information is secure.
+To help protect yourself, your family, and your business, here are a few easy steps you can take to make sure your most sensitive information is secure and prevent identity theft.

 1. Use Strong Passwords – And Protect Them